 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Russia?
+What Is the Climate Like in Russia?

 Russia offers some of the most diverse landscapes and climate conditions of any country in the world.
 This, in part, is because of the country’s size.
 Research temperatures and conditions based where you will be going.